 What’s The Best Strategy With Teasers?

-Although teasers are mostly deemed as a square’s bet, there are times when it is a sharp strategy.
 The key with teasers – particularly in football – is to cross as many key numbers as possible.
 In football, the key numbers revolve around field goals and touchdowns, which means anything related to -2.5, -3, -3.5, -6.5, -7, -7.5, -9.5, -10, -10.5 and so on are all important numbers.
-So you’re to play a teaser that takes a team from -20 down to -14, that’s not bad but you’d rather play a seven point teaser that takes you from -7.5 to -0.5.
+You will look to play a teaser that takes a team from -20 down to -14, that’s not bad but you’d rather play a seven point teaser that takes you from -7.5 to -0.5.
 The key is to get across as many of these key numbers as possible in your teased games.